 Under the Company's Constitution, the Board must have a minimum of three and a maximum of twelve directors.
-No director, other than a Managing Director, may retain office without re-election for more than three years or past the third annual general meeting following the director's appointment, whichever is the longer.
-Additionally, any new director, with the exception of the Managing Director, appointed by the Board must retire and may seek re-election in the year of appointment.
+No director, other than the Managing Director may retain office without re-election for more than three years or past the third annual general meeting following the director's appointment, whichever is the longer.
+Additionally, any new director, with the exception of the Managing Director appointed by the Board must retire and may seek re-election in the year of appointment.

-The Board believes that its composition represents an appropriate balance of Executive and Non-Executive directors to achieve the promotion of shareholder interests and effective governance of the business.
+The Board believes that its composition represents an appropriate balance of executive and non-executive directors to achieve the promotion of shareholder interests and effective governance of the business.
 The Board also has access to, and ability to engage with, senior executives who may also attend Board and Board Committee meetings by invitation.